fizaguirre/confpeering-ix/README.md

 # Setup

-CONFPEERING-IX is build on top of Mylar, that in the version available at the time of the last update of this repository, which requires some libraries that are most presented on Debian 7.
+CONFPEERING-IX is build on top of Mylar, that in the version available at the time of the last update of this repository, requires some libraries that are most presented on Debian 7.
 All the instructions in this page assumes that you are using Debian 7 Wheezy.

 1. Download and follow the instructions on how to set up Mylar at https://css.csail.mit.edu/mylar/.
 Mylar is build on top of Meteor (more information at https://www.meteor.com/), so for simplicity the path Mylar is installed is going to be referenced as <metor_folder>.